 There were two video-released sequels Mimic 2 (2001) and Mimic: Sentinel (2003).

 Guillermo Del Toro would go onto direct the worthwhile likes of the Spanish Civil War ghost story The Devil’s Backbone (2001), the exhilarating vampire action film Blade II (2002), the graphic novel adaptation Hellboy (2004), the critically acclaimed fantasy film Pan’s Labyrinth (2006), Hellboy II: The Golden Army (2008), the giant robot film Pacific Rim (2013), the ghost story Crimson Peak (2015) and the amphibian man romance The Shape of Water (2017), which won Del Toro an Academy Award as Best Director.
-Del Toro also wrote/produced Don’t Be Afraid of the Dark (2011) and Scary Stories to Tell in the Dark (2019) and co-wrote The Hobbit: An Unexpected Journey (2012), The Hobbit: The Desolation of Smaug (2013) and The Hobbit: The Battle of the Five Armies (2014).
+Del Toro also wrote/produced Don’t Be Afraid of the Dark (2011) and Scary Stories to Tell in the Dark (2019) and co-wrote The Hobbit: An Unexpected Journey (2012), The Hobbit: The Desolation of Smaug (2013), The Hobbit: The Battle of the Five Armies (2014) and The Witches (2020).

 The script comes from Matthew Robbins, who with his writing partner Hal Barwood had made several fine genre films – Dragonslayer (1981) and the cute UFO film Batteries Not Included (1987), and to write the zombie film Warning Sign (1985) and the Guillermo Del Toro films Don’t Be Afraid of the Dark (2011) and Crimson Peak (2015).

 (Nominee for Best Makeup Effects at this site’s Best of 1997 Awards).